"I'm not James Dean. And no one else is either. There's always someone being called the next James Dean. But there was only one. And he's dead."

 But Perry was The Guy, heartthrob No. 1, the bad boy, "the next James Dean."

 Fans clamored to find out all they could about the rip-out-his-picture-and-put-it-in-your-notebook actor.
 And he both met and defied expectations at every turn, smoking during interviews like a lot of hot young thangs did in the 1990s but also being one of the first prominent celebs to have a pot-bellied pig (or three) as a pet.
-His down-to-earth nature and aversion to the trappings of fame became apparent as interviewer after interviewer tried to tease out his inner Dylan, only to find a super-solid dude who didn't have much use for the Hollywood game.
+His down-to-earth nature and aversion to the trappings of fame became apparent as interviewer after interviewer tried to tease out his inner Dylan, only to find a super-solid dude from Ohio who didn't have much use for the Hollywood game.

 "I go bungee-jumping with Jason [Priestley].
 Go camping," Perry told Geocities.
 "I go four-wheeling in my truck.
 I also like to fish, cook, do stuff around the house.
 I even studied fencing for awhile."

 As for the bad-boy scar, "I was at a bowling alley and I ran into a soda machine."